joergen7/cre/README.md

                          Reason  :: {stagein | stageout, [_]} | {run, _},
                          UsrInfo :: _ ) -> _.
 ```
+The functions `do_stagein/3`, `run/2`, and `do_stageout/3` all carry the possibility to return an error.
+This possibility is usually reflected in the target language by providing a syntactic category for errors and reduction rules that handle errors in one or the other way.
+The `error_to_expr/3` function takes an application `A` and an error info field `Reason` and produces from these an error expression in the syntax of the target language.

 ## Example: A Distributed Zero-Order Logic